 res/xml/ directory in your

 project.
 This file should include the following content:

 Report an Android Auto Media issue

 If you run into an issue while developing your media app for Android Auto, you can report it using the Google Issue Tracker.
 Be sure to fill out all the requested information in the issue template.

-Before filing a new issue, please check if it is already reported in the issues list.
-You can subscribe and vote for issues by clicking the star for an issue in the tracker.
+Before filing a new issue, please check whether it is already reported in the issues list.
+You can subscribe to and vote for issues by clicking the star for an issue in the tracker.
 For more information, see Subscribing to an Issue.